explaingit

 TLDR

-AI assistant that turns plain-language requests into runnable ROS2 robotics code, launch files, and configurations for robot developers.
+An AI assistant that turns plain-language requests into runnable ROS2 robotics code, launch files, and configuration for common robot frameworks.

 Mindmap